percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 ## Considerations

 1. This is the example deployment suitable to be used for testing purposes in non-production environments.
 2. In this setup ETCD resides on the same hosts as Patroni.
-In production, consider deploying ETCD cluster on dedicated hosts because ETCD writes every request from the cluster to disk which requires significant amount of disk space.
+In production, consider deploying ETCD cluster on dedicated hosts or at least have separate disks for ETCD and PostgreSQL.
+This is because ETCD writes every request from the cluster to disk which can be CPU intensive and affects disk performance.
 See [hardware recommendations](https://etcd.io/docs/v3.6/op-guide/hardware/) for details.
 3. For this setup, we will use the nodes running on Ubuntu 20.04 as the base operating system:

     | Node name     | Application       | IP address